willkill07/concepts-lighter/README.md

 ```

 This is a complete concept definition!
 Look further up at `ForwardIterator` to see extended implementations using `ref<T>()`, `has_type<T>(expr)`, and `models<Concept>()`.

+## License

+This software is provided under a dual-license scheme (Boost License + BSD 3-clause)

+The Boost License is use for relevant code from `ericneibler/range-v3` while the BSD 3-clause license originates from `LLNL/RAJA`.